-My creative mind is like a fertile garden, growing and fruiting in umpteen different directions as I explore new mediums and fresh ways of seeing things.
+My creative mind is like a fertile garden, growing and fruiting in umpteen different directions as I continue to explore new mediums and fresh ways of seeing things.

-A decade later, my husband, dogs and I made a big move from the Georgia coast to an enchanted piece of land in the state’s upper piedmont.
-I sold my ceramic kiln and began creating large sculptures in concrete.
-Around the same time, I began experimenting in sculptural and functional felt, painting and collage.
-And we dug right into designing and planting fruit, flower and vegetable gardens that helped enhance the display of many of the sculptures.
+The next detour came when my husband, dogs and I made a big move from the Georgia coast to an enchanted piece of land in the state’s upper piedmont.
+I took yet another detour and switched from primarily hand built clay work to large concrete sculptures, sculptural and functional felt, painting and collage.